cakephp/docs/en/deployment.rst

 Since handling static assets, such as images, JavaScript and CSS files of plugins, through the ``Dispatcher`` is incredibly inefficient, it is strongly recommended to symlink them for production.
-This can be done easily using the ``plugin`` shell::
+This can be done by using the ``plugin`` shell::

     bin/cake plugin assets symlink